 - The Executor Could Be Personally Liable: If the executor neglects their responsibility to initiate probate, they can be held personally responsible for any resulting financial losses to the estate or the beneficiaries.
 This can include being sued by heirs or beneficiaries who do not receive their due inheritance.
 They may also be compelled or fined by the probate court to conduct their duties under their assumed fiduciary responsibility over the estate.

 If you are facing issues with an executor who is neglecting their duty to probate a will, it’s crucial to take action to protect your rights and the integrity of the estate.
-Consulting with a qualified New Jersey probate attorney can provide you with the guidance necessary to handle this complex situation.
+Consulting with a qualified New Jersey probate attorney can provide you with the guidance necessary to handle this situation.
 Contact The Matus Law Group today to ensure that the deceased’s wishes are honored and that the beneficiaries receive what is rightfully theirs.

 How to Avoid Probate in New Jersey

+In some specific circumstances, an estate may not need to go through probate in New Jersey.
 There are several circumstances in which probate may be avoided:

-- An estate is considered a small
+- An estate is considered small (contains $50,000 or less in assets)

 - Assets are held in joint tenancy or payable-on-death accounts

-- Assets are held in trust or involve life insurance and retirement accounts.
+- Assets are held in trust or involve life insurance and retirement accounts

 Small Estate Affidavit